FatemeBagherzad/Brian-Flix/README.md

 **Update1**: I have fixed video control reload with useEffect🥳<br/> - **Update2**: I have tried editing, deleting and posting comments on every video which I hope I can Improve it in future😊<br/>

 **Update3**: I created back end for this project using: express, cors, multer,morgan, dotenv, uniqid and nodemon.
-Uploading image to back end was challenging that I could solve it.
+Uploading image to back end was challenging that I could solve it🥳.

 ## Version